donsheehy/ds2viz/docsource/source/design.rst

 The root is a group.
 There is a total order on the primitive elements so they can be drawn consistently.

-The canvas order Elements lexicographically by:
+The canvas orders Elements lexicographically by:
 - The z-order of their style.
 - The creation order.